amirgamil/Python-Interview-Tricks/README.md

 Defaultdicts are incredibly useful when you need to keep track of frequency of elements or create a map but you don't want to have to keep checking if a key is already in the dictionary, and adding it if it's not.
 In particular they're useful for
 1. creating adjacency lists
 you can specify a defaultdict to take a list as a value which is very handy.
-Here's a snippet from [Course Schedule](https://leetcode.com/problems/course-schedule/) to quickly create a list
+Here's a snippet from [Course Schedule](https://leetcode.com/problems/course-schedule/) to quickly create an adjacency list
 ```python
 """
 :type numCourses: int